Aakash Repeater Courses

 Answer: The water cycle helps move water around the Earth through evaporation, condensation, and precipitation.
 It brings rain, fills rivers and lakes, and refills underground water.
 This way, it redistributes and replenishes water everywhere.

-Below are the important topics covered in Class 7 Science Chapter 7 Heat.
+Below are the important topics covered in Class 7 Science Chapter 7 Heat transfer in nature.
 These topics will help you understand how heat is transferred, the effects of heat, and how materials behave when heated.

 7.1 Conduction of Heat